10 Tips For Aspiring Sociology Majors And Minors

 - Written Communication: If you are a sociology major and you haven't written like a million papers, I am not sure how!
 I wrote all the time in college and graduate school.
 Use that skill to get a job after college.

-- Statistics/Surveying: The art of building a survey, administering a survey, and interpreting the results of that survey is a skill to be reckoned with.
-Not many people know how to do all of that and you don't even have to have a HUGE understanding of the process.
+- Statistics/Surveying: The art of building a survey, administering a study, and interpreting the results of that survey is a skill to be reckoned with.
+Not many people know how to do all of that, and you don't even have to have a HUGE understanding of the process.
 Basic knowledge of statistics and surveying is such a great skill to have!

 These are all great skills that you will get out of being a sociology major (and more, I couldn't list all the skills!)